berkay2578/SubnauticaMods/ManageCreatureSpawns2/README.md

 ## Configuration

-Manage Creature Spawns 2 with BepInEx creates its own configuration file with all the creatures in the base game included.
-You can find it in the config folder under the BepInEx folder.
-Follow the instructions below to configure Manage Creature Spawns 2.
-Note: as of version 1.0.0, only base game creatures can have their spawn configurations modified.
-For all other creatures, you will have to use the legacy version or wait until a version that supports other creatures is made available.

-1. Locate the `ManageCreatureSpawns2.cfg` file in the config folder.
-2. Open in any text editor
+Configuration for Manage Creature Spawns 2 works just like the original with a `Settings.xml` file that you use to set which creatures you would like to manage spawn rates for and an HTML page that provides the XML for anybody unfamiliar with XML.

+If you're familiar with XML and editing .xml files, there are instructions for constructing the XML in the `Settings.xml` file.
+Just look up the creatures you want in the `List of creatures.txt` file and build your spawn configuration from there.
+If you're unfamiliar with XML or you want to go the easy route, follow the steps below.

+1. Open the `GenerateSettings.html` file in Google Chrome (this should work in any browser, but it was only tested in Chrome).
+2. Select "Subnautica" for your game.
+3. Click the "Add New Creature" button.
-3. Browse or search for the creature you want to modify spawning rates for.
-I'll use the example `GhostRayBlue`.
+4. Pick the creature you want to modify spawn rates of.
-4. If you want to disable spawning completely, set the `CanSpawn` configuration for your creature to `false`.
-E.G.
+5. Uncheck the box if you don't want the creature to ever spawn.
-`GhostRayBlueCanSpawn = false`.
-5. If you want to change the spawn rate, leave the `CanSpawn` configuration as `true` and set the `SpawnChance` value to whatever percentage you want to adjust the spawn rate to (1-100).
-E.G. `GhostRayBlueSpawnChance = 30`.
-Note: this value can only be set to whole numbers.
-Anything below 1 will result in no spawning, and anything above 100 will result in default spawn rates.
-There is no way to increase the spawn rate of any creatures.
+6. Set the spawn percentage if you didn't uncheck the box.
+Only 0-100 are valid.
+7. If you are not done adding creatures, repeat steps 3-6.
+Otherwise, go to step 8.
+8. Click "Generate Settings"
+9. Copy all of the text that was created below.
+10. Open the `Settings.xml` file in a text editor.
+Note: Windows (and maybe other OSs) will try to open the file in a web browser instead of a text editor by default.
+You will not be able to edit the settings in the browser.
+You will need to tell your OS to open it with a text editor.
+In Windows, this can be done by right-clicking the file, then selecting "Open with" and selecting Notepad.
+11. Delete everything in this file.
+12. Paste the text you copied in step 9.
+13. Save and close the file.
+You're done.

+Note: While the name of this mod may suggest that you can increase spawn rates above 100%, that's not how this mod works.
+Anything above 100 will be treated as 100 (normal spawn rates).

 ## Nexus Mods

 This version of the mod does not exist on Nexus Mods at this time.
-The reason being that I am considering making another mod page and I have not reviewed TOS or any other rules as far as making sure that I am allowed to have effectively 2 of the same mod even though they don't support the same versions of the game, and they have different requirements.
-I expect that this won't be a problem and that this mod will become available on Nexus Mods soon enough, but for the time being, you will only be able to get this mod through my GitHub or any branches.
+The reason for this is that I am considering making another mod page and I have not reviewed TOS or any other rules as far as making sure that I am allowed to have effectively 2 of the same mod even though they don't support the same versions of the game and they have different requirements.
+I expect that this won't be a problem and that this mod will become available on Nexus Mods soon enough, but for the time being, you will only be able to get this mod through my GitHub or any forks.